I14Y-ch/handbook/content/de/changelog/_index.md

 ## Release 19 June 2024
 - Hierarchical code lists are now displayed in a tree view.
 This improves the visibility of the hierarchy.
-- The code lists can now be downloaded in JSON and CSV format from the public front-end.
+- The code lists can be downloaded in JSON and CSV format from the public front-end.
 - When describing a distribution, usage rights information can now be entered.
 - It is no longer necessary to specify the format for distributions.
 This information can still be entered as an option.
-- Descriptions of electronic interfaces now also list which data collections are linked.
+- Descriptions of dataservices also list which datasets are linked.
-- Descriptions of distributions refer to the appropriate electronic interface.
+- Descriptions of distributions refer to the appropriate dataservice.
 - The versions of a data element concept are now displayed on the overview page.
 - Several improvements have been made to the graphical interface.
 - Bugfixes